SungHoHong2/Leetcode-Experiment/hard/Longest_Valid_Parentheses/README.md

     def longestValidParentheses(self, s: str) -> int:
         # set the maximum length of the parentheses as the return value
         # set a stack
-        # push a sentinel to mark the begining of the parenthese
+        # push a sentinel to mark the beginning of the parentheses
         # iterate the input
             # if the current char is an opening
                 # push the opening to the stack